StanKatsyuk/lines-of-symmetry/README.md

 ## Running Tests

-To ensure the correctness of the Line of Symmetry Detection algorithm, you can run a suite of tests.
-Follow the steps below to execute the tests.
+To ensure the correctness of the Line of Symmetry Detection algorithm, you can run a suite of tests by executing:

+`pytest` from the root of the repo

 **Note:** Make sure you have installed the required packages, including `pytest`, which is listed in the `requirements.txt` file.
 You can install these dependencies using `pip`: